NC1203: Lipids In Plants: Improving and Developing Sustainability of Crops ("LIPIDS of Crops")

 Measurement of Progress and Results

-- Identification and characterization of previously uncharacterized genes involved in lipid metabolism in model and crop plants, including establishment of linkages between lipid-related genes and specific aspects of oil accumulation and stress response or resistance
+- Identification and characterization of previously uncharacterized genes involved in lipid metabolism in model and crop plants, including establishment of linkages between lipid-related genes and specific aspects of oil accumulation and/or stress response and/or resilience.

-- Camelina plants with oil composition optimized for one or more specific applications
+- Camelina and soybean plants with seed composition optimized for one or more food, feed, fuel, or industrial applications.

-- One or more transgenic crop plants with improved tolerance to one or stresses
+- One or more transgenic crop plants with improved resilience to one or more stresses.

 Outcomes or Projected Impacts

-- A more efficient analytical pipeline for plant biologists to obtain information on lipid metabolism and lipid-related traits relevant for crop improvement
+- An efficient analytical pipeline for plant biologists to obtain information on lipid metabolism and lipid-related traits relevant for crop improvement.

-- Knowledge of seed metabolism and biology for improvement of seed oils
+- Knowledge of seed metabolism and biology for improvement of quantity and quality of seed oil.

 Projected ParticipationView Appendix E: Participation

 The “LIPIDS of Crops” group will publish its results in scientific journals.
 Lipidomic and transcriptomic data stemming from the work of the “LIPIDS of Crops” group will be housed in Plant/Eukaryotic and Microbial Systems Resource (metnetdb.org/PMR/).
-There, lipidomics and transcriptomic data can be viewed by its owners, who can use PMR’s statistical tools for data analysis; the data can made public upon publication of the results.
+There, lipidomics and transcriptomic data can be viewed by its owners, who can use PMR’s statistical tools for data analysis; the data become available to the community upon publication of the results.
 “LIPIDS of Crops” members also will present their results at scientific meetings.

 Method advances also will be published.
-Kansas Lipidomics Research Center (KLRC) has a website that will includes extraction and other protocols and information.
-To enable the adoption of methods in other labs beyond the multistate group, KLRC personnel with also share methods files that drive acquisition of data by a mass spectrometer with labs who own similar instruments.
-Internal standard mixes will be available for a fee that reflects the cost of the components, their quantification, and assembly.
-As feasible, lipidomics methods developed during the work of the multistate group will be adapted at KLRC and made available to the scientific public on a fee-for-service basis.
+Kansas Lipidomics Research Center (KLRC) has a website that includes extraction and other protocols and information.
+To enable the adoption of methods in other labs beyond the multistate group, KLRC personnel also share methods files that drive acquisition of data by a mass spectrometer with labs who own similar instruments.
+Internal standard mixes are available for a fee that reflects the cost of the components, their quantification, and assembly.
+As feasible, lipidomics methods developed during the work of the multistate group will be adapted at KLRC and the analyses will be made available to the scientific community on a fee-for-service basis.
 KLRC’s fees are designed to cover instrument maintenance, technical support, materials used in analysis, and data processing.
 Quantitative data are provided in spreadsheets.

 Members of the multi-state group are active faculty members with postdoctoral trainees, graduate students, and undergraduate researchers in their laboratories.
-In carrying out the proposed work, we plan to exchange postdocs and/or students among laboratories, with visits ranging from a few days to several weeks, to aid joint projects, to improve student training, and to exchange information and expertise among labs.
+As an integral part of our collaborations, we exchange postdocs and/or students among laboratories, with planned visits ranging from a few days to several weeks, to aid joint projects, to improve student training, and to exchange information and expertise among labs.

-Some members of the “LIPIDS of Crops” group interact with farmers and students on the subject of GMO crops.
-Hoffmann-Benning has provided lectures and will again speak to undergraduates majoring in non-science areas at Michigan State University about the generation and use of GMOs.
+Several members of the “LIPIDS of Crops” group interact with farmers and students on the subject of GMO crops and other topics related to industrial applications in agriculture.
+Hoffmann-Benning has provided lectures and will continue to speak to undergraduates majoring in non-science areas at Michigan State University about the generation and use of GMOs.
 Clemente regularly addresses farmers and public about the advantages of GMOs (e.g., Crossley, 2015).
+Schrick published a laboratory exercise that introduces the utility of plant products to students interested in STEM careers (Mukherjee et al., 2019).
+Kosma will continue to host workshops on plant biotechnology for Future Farmers of America highschool students and Nevada Agriculture Teachers’ Association members.

 The “LIPIDS of Crops” group will use the Standard Governance for multistate research activities.
 These include the election of a Chair, a Chair-elect, and a Secretary.
-All officers will eventually be elected for three-year terms which will be offset by one year to provide continuity.
-Initial officers will be Basil Nikolau, Chair; Ed Cahoon, Vice Chair; and Jay Thelen, Secretary.
-At each annual meeting, a new Secretary will be elected, the previous Vice-Chair will become Chair, and the previous Secretary will become Vice-Chair.
-The Chair will be responsible for organizing the next year’s meeting.
-Administrative guidance will be provided by an assigned Administrative Advisor and a CSREES Representative.
+All officers will continue to be elected for three-year terms which are offset by one year to provide continuity.
+Current officers are Doug Allen, Chair; Susanne Hoffmann-Benning, Vice Chair; and Tom Clemente, Secretary.
+At each annual meeting, a new Secretary is elected, the previous Vice-Chair becomes Chair, and the previous Secretary becomes Vice-Chair.
+The Chair is responsible for organizing the next year’s meeting.
+Administrative guidance is provided by an assigned Administrative Advisor and a CSREES Representative.

 Allen DK, Bates PD, Tjellstrom H (2015) Tracking the metabolic pulse of plant lipid production with isotopic labeling and flux analyses: Past, present and future.
 Prog Lipid Res 58: 97-120